77nolislop/77nolislop/README.md

 &nbsp;

 <p align="center">Extrovert, interaction is encourage.
-I love cuddling with people, so don't be shy to sit with me.</p>
+I love cuddling with people, so don't be shy to sit with me!</p>
 <p align="center">Very clingy + tend to have heavy mood swings, so just interact with caution sometimes.</p>
-<p align="center">Adding on, please tell me if I'm upsetting you.
-I am horrible with social cues, and tend to read moods wrong.</p>
+<p align="center">Adding on, please tell me if I'm upsetting you!!
+I am horrible with social cues, and tend to read moods wrong...</p>

 &nbsp;

-<p align="center">No specific dni , I block freely.</p>
+<p align="center">Please please please check Strawpage!!!</p>

 &nbsp;

 <p align="center">When it comes to shipping interact with caution unless you're a friend.
-I don't mind it, but still be cautious.</p>
+I don't mind it, but still be cautious!</p>
 <p align="center">Obviously, don't approch me if you're shipping weird stuff.
 (Adult x minor, family x family, etc.)</p>

 <p align="center">